briandoyle81/points-api-script-examples/README.md

 Handles the process of obtaining an authentication token.
 Tokens **expire** after 24 hours.

+**Warning**: The "Create Challenge" endpoint will return a challenge string for any supplied address.
+You'll receive an error that the `Challenge not found or expired` if you submit a signed response correctly for an address that isn't registered.

+Contact `partnerships@flow.com` if you need to add or change your address.

 ## createPointsTransferBatch.js

 As a partner, you most likely receive **either** _boxes_ **or** _keys_.
 The same API endpoint is used to create a batch of transfer requests for either type of reward.